-From Earth Emotions, to be published by Cornell University Press in 2019:
+From Earth Emotions, published by Cornell University Press 2019:

 “There are some, including many leading public figures and intellectuals, who think that the situation is already so bad that humans should seriously consider leaving the Earth to colonize new planets.
 They suggest, for example, that mining of virgin resources on nearby asteroids will be able to sustain humans back on Earth.
 Jeff Bezos, founder of Amazon, has stated that: “We have to go to space to save Earth… We kind of have to hurry”.
 Other well-known men, such as Brian Cox, Elon Musk, Richard Branson and the late Stephen Hawking, see the tierracide coming, and speculate that space colonizing refugees will be the only survivors of mass economic and agricultural failure on Earth.
 Hawking has concluded; “[s]preading out may be the only thing that saves us from ourselves.
 I am convinced that humans need to leave Earth”.